International Carnivorous Plant Society

 Cephalotus follicularis flowers.
 Notice the flowers have 6 tepals, 6 pistils, and 12 alternately shorter stamens.
 The flowers are about 10 mm wide.
 Oxalis flowers are similar but typically have 5 sepals, 5 petals, 5 pistils, and 10 alternately shorter stamens.

-Within the order Oxalidales, the Oxalidaceae and Connaraceae have compound leaves.
+Within the order Oxalidales, the Oxalidaceae, Connaraceae, and Cunoniaceae have compound leaves.
 The species in the other families tend to have simple leaves.
 Leaf structure says more about the environment where the plants are found than their heritage.
 The same goes for flowers.
 Plant/pollinator interactions determine large scale aspects of flowers such as petals and colors.
 Cephalotus appears to have ancestral-like flowers and it may have the same pollinators it had 80 million years ago.
 Some of its relatives appear to also have ancestral-like flowers.
 That does not mean those relatives are the nearest relatives.
+It means those flower structures are adequate for reproduction.

 There has been a long discussion in the literature about how the pitchers of Cephalotus are constructed.
 Plant anatomists have been staring at and slicing and dicing the pitchers since the middle of the 19th century.
 On a general inspection the pitchers are as elaborate as any Nepenthes pitcher.
 But more detailed inspection showed that the pitchers are not your folded simple leaf like with Sarracenia and Nepenthes.
 Lloyd (1942) and DeGreef (1990 PDF) summarize the studies demonstrating this and discuss the results under the assumption Cephalotus is a member of the Saxifragales and proto-Cephalotus had a peltate saxifrage-type leaf.

 Evidence that Cephalotus is derived from a peltate leaf is the arrangement of vascular bundles in the petiole.
 In a typical simple or flat leaf the bundles are arranged in an arc.
 In Cephalotus they are arranged in a circle exactly like Oxalis leaves except Oxalis has one fewer bundle.
 Curiously you can also take an Oxalis leaf and easily fold it into a pitcher.
 To make a Cephalotus pitcher requires some stretching.
-The lid would be one leaflet.
+The lid would be one leaflet. (there is evidence it evolved from two leaflets).
 The other leaflets would be stretched around to become a pitcher.
-The leaf ridges that act as prey guides would be at the sutures between the pitcher leaflets.
+The leaf ridges that act as prey guides could be at the sutures between the pitcher leaflets or more likely the midveins of the leaflets.

 Cephalotus follicularis with large non-carnivorous leaves.
 It is possible to find plants in deep shade that only produce non-carnivorous leaves.
 Photo © Richard Nunn.